-Dan graduated from the European School of Osteopathy with an M.Ost degree in Osteopathy.
-This course taught him a wide range of treatment approaches from structural to cranial and visceral, which he fully incorporate in all his treatments.
+Dan graduated from the European School of Osteopathy in 2012 with an M.Ost degree in Osteopathy.
+This course taught him a wide range of treatment approaches from structural to cranial and visceral, which he fully incorporates in all his treatments.

-'I first became interested in osteopathy whilst suffering several injuries whilst competing at a regional level in several sports as a junior.
-I particularly liked the holistic/global approach to osteopathy and how it was a treatment approach that wanted to find the true cause of the problem and not just treating the symptoms; a philosophy I use today in all my treatments.'
+Dan first became interested in osteopathy while suffering several injuries while competing at a regional level in several sports as a junior.
+He particularly liked the holistic/global approach to osteopathy and how it was a treatment approach that wanted to find the true cause of the problem and not just treating the symptoms, a philosophy he uses today in all his treatments.